 - Continue on low speed, add 1/2 cup walnuts and 1/2 cup chocolate chips.

-- Evenly spread the dough in a 9" square pan.
+- Evenly spread the dough into a 9" square pan.
 Sprinkle the reserved chopped walnuts and chocolate chips and press gently into the dough.

-- Bake in a preheated 350 degrees F toaster oven for 20-22 minutes, or until the top is light golden brown.
-Don't over bake, these bars are best when they're a little soft and gooey.
+Bake in a preheated toaster oven or regular oven for 20-22 minutes, or until the top is light golden brown.
+Don't overbake, these bars are best when they're a little soft and gooey.

-- Cool slightly before cutting into bars - enjoy!
+Cool slightly before cutting into bars and enjoy!

 Store cooled cookie bars in an airtight container.